Benjamin-Szabon/everything/README.md

-I have no idea what Im doing but it works so its fine
+I have no idea what Im doing but it keeps on working so its fine